joshbrew/UEProject_BoidsTest/README.md

 -- optional require line of sight to other boids

--- detourAI functions, requires them to be collision actors with gravity to navigate surfaces - does NOT work on flying boids so far.
+-- detourAI functions, requires actors near navigable surfaces to create paths - does NOT work on flying boids unless near surfaces that are connected to you.

 -- Basic 3D navigation and environment avoidance.
 Plenty of tweaks possible.

+-- Ground Boids mode looks pretty good and swarmy, toggle between flight and ground modes

 - Boids Macro is called each tick and constrained by timers and group size limits to not eat too many resources.